 4. Party at Sunset Bar

-The Sunset Bar is one of the most popular things to do in Pai amongst travellers as it’s situated just outside of the main town center, but still within walking distance (meaning you don’t have to drink and drive home).
+The Sunset Bar is one of the most popular things to do in Pai amongst travelers as it’s situated just outside of the main town center, but still within walking distance (meaning you don’t have to drink and drive home).

 The bar is up in the trees and offers a great view of the sunset each night.
 Cushions line the floor as seating and create a relaxed atmosphere for backpackers wanting to share some travel stories over a drink.
-Expect to pay around 100 Baht for a drink, but sometimes they do have 2 for 1 specials.
+Expect to pay around 100 Baht for a drink, but sometimes they do have 2-for-1 specials.